 Please note that we have not reviewed the draft guidance line by line for accuracy however we trust this response is a helpful steer.
 We recommend that the final draft of the guidance is shared with the Scottish Government Data Protection team who will be able to advise further.
-If there is anything that you would like clarification on please do not hesitate to get in touch.
+If there is anything that you would like clarification on please do not hesitate to get in touch either with myself or my colleague